Oskar Dudycz

 Wrocław, Poland

-I'm an active open-source developer and one of the Marten library maintainers.
+I'm an active open-source developer active especially in the Event Driven space (I was working on tools like Marten, EventStoreDB, and now Emmett).
 I'm sharing my journey and findings on my blog https://event-driven.io and practical samples at https://github.com/oskardudycz.

 Area of Expertise